Ebers Papyrus: Examples of medical remedies

 One of the more common remedies described in the papyrus is ochre, or medicinal clay.
 It is prescribed for intestinal and eye complaints.
 Yellow ochre is also described as a remedy for urological complaints.

-Insect repellents
+Animal repellents

-The use of insect repellents derived from plants and other organisms found in nature is known from the time of the Ebers Papyrus.
+The use of animal and insect repellents derived from plants and other organisms found in nature is known from the time of the Ebers Papyrus.
 Several examples of such repellents can be found in the text.